 Maria is a skilled facilitator and workshop leader with a background in social justice who designs highly interactive and engaging sessions with clear learning objectives and meaningful content.

-Due to Covid-19 all workshops will be offered online as of April 2020
+Due to Covid-19, all workshops are now offered online

 Sexual Harassment Prevention Training